 By considering these factors when creating a survey, you can determine how satisfied and aligned your employees are.
-Importantly, the information collected will help you patch some vital gaps between your workers and foster a holistic view of the company.
+Significantly, the information collected will help you patch vital gaps between your workers and foster a holistic view of the company.

-It is easy to just throw in random questions and have them printed out for your employees to answer.
+It is easy to throw in random questions and print them out for your employees to answer.
 However, if you want the survey to be of benefit to your company, you should follow the steps below:

 1. Establish A Goal

-Before creating a survey, you need to define your expectations from the data collected.
-This will help you set the right benchmark, include the proper questions, and prioritize sections that are even more important.
+Before creating a survey, you must define your expectations from the collected data.
+This will help you set a suitable benchmark, include the proper questions, and prioritize sections that are even more important.

 When you have curated these values, set a benchmark that will guide the result of the survey.
 Do something like this:

-- Respect: If at least 75% of our employees say they feel appreciated at work, then we have a high employee respect score.
+- Respect: If at least 75% of our employees feel appreciated, we have a high employee respect score.

-- Satisfaction: If at least 50% of our employees feel satisfied with their salaries and extra perks, then we have a high satisfaction score.
+- Satisfaction: We score high if at least 50% of our employees feel satisfied with their salaries and extra perks.

 2. Involve Top Executives

-The engagement status of employees in your company is the sole concern of both the internal and external stakeholders.
-You need to discuss the survey content and objectives with the top executives to formulate an effective strategy.
+The engagement status of employees in your company is the sole concern of internal and external stakeholders.
+You must discuss the survey content and objectives with the top executives to formulate an effective strategy.

-You should involve managers, team leads, and the like, as it also aids their understanding of the data you eventually collate.
-A collective effort in creating and analyzing the survey outcome is very useful for devising lasting solutions to the areas where they are needed.
+It would be best to involve managers, team leads, and the like, as it also aids their understanding of the data you eventually collate.
+A collective effort in creating and analyzing the survey outcome is beneficial for devising lasting solutions to the areas where they are needed.